PretendingToCode/Minecraft-Packet-Fix/README.md

 The **oversized packet handler** replaces packets over 2mb in size with empty buffers.
 This is because the packet decompressor cannot handle packets over that size.

-**Robust connections** is the name I've given to a better error-handling system for Minecraft's network protocol.
+**Robust connections** is the name I've given to a better error handling system for Minecraft's network protocol.
 Instead of ending a connection when the client recieves a malformed or invalid packet, the client will log the packet in chat and silently ignore it.

 ## Installation and usage